-Model Name | Problems | Reasons | Solution |
+Model Name | Problem(s) | Reason(s) | Solution |

-Ridgid R2601 5-Inch Random Orbit Sander | Sander loses power or stops functioning when applied to the surface
+Ridgid R2601 5-Inch Random Orbit Sander | Sander loses power or stops functioning when applied on the surface | Defective sleeve and bearing assembly | Change the bearing assembly |

 Worn down motor brushes | Replace the motor brushes | ||

-Defective Motor | Replace the motor | ||
+Defective motor | Replace the motor | ||

-Variable speed dial is blocked | Clean the variable speed dial | |
+Variable speed dial doesn’t function | Variable speed dial is blocked | Clean the variable speed dial | |

 Variable speed dial isn’t clicking | Replace the speed dial | ||

-If there are any missing screws, get a new one and re-screw the loose ones. | |
+Sanding disc came off | Loose or missing screws | If there are any missing screws, get new ones and re-screw the loose ones | |

 Faulty brake pad | Change the brake pad | ||

-Dust collector falling off | Perhaps the dust collector isn’t set right or it became loose | Make sure you’ve set it right and if still the problem isn’t solved, use a vacuum | |
+Dust collector falling off | Perhaps the dust collector isn’t set right or it has become loose | Make sure you’ve set it right and if the problem still persists, use a vacuum | |

-Device spin out of control | Blocked bearing | Clean the bearing and then put some lubricant on it | |
+Device spins out of control | Blocked bearing | Clean the bearing and then put some lubricant on it | |

-Sanding disc heats up due to excessive use | Replace the sanding disc |
+Ridgid R2611 6-Inch Orbit Sander | Sanding disc gives up | Sanding disc heats up due to excessive use | Replace the disc |

-Motor stops running | Dust blocks the motor | Clean the motor and from next time use a vacuum instead of the dust bag | |
+Motor stops running | Dust blocking the motor | Clean the motor and from next time use a vacuum instead of the dust bag | |

 Ridgid 18V 5 in.
-Random Orbit Sander | The sanding disc doesn’t spin full speed | The rubber brake pad’s fins don’t let the sanding disc spin up to full speed | Trim the fins with scissors. |
+Random Orbit Sander | The sanding disc doesn’t spin full speed | The rubber brake pad’s fins won’t let the sanding disc spin up to full speed | Trim the fins with scissors |

 Ridgid R2601 5-Inch Random Orbit Sander